 While this can seem like better news at first glance, the concentration of pesticides tends to be much higher in peppers than other fruits or veggies, meaning what is there is more directly and measurably toxic to people.

 That type of new makes it very understandable if you suddenly find these peppers a little less sweet than before.

 Potatoes have gotten a bit of a bad rap in recent years because of their starchy/high carb elements at a time when the high protein & high-fat diets have become more popular, but they have long been a solid stable to whole foods and other more balanced diet plans.

 Are Any Fruit/Vegetables Clean?

 While it can sometimes be hard to find that perfect vegetable or fruit that works as an ideal substitute for one of your favorites on this list, by doing a little bit of research and focusing on those vegetables and fruits that don’t absorb pesticides you will be able to make serious progress eventually.

-For example, if you need a sweet fruit then go with pineapples, kiwis, or papayas or grapefruits.
+For example, if you need a sweet fruit then go with pineapples, kiwis, or papayas or grapefruits (learn more about the grapefruit diet here).
 All of these fruits are sweet, nutritionally dense, and show up often on clean lists as having very few or usually no pesticides on them even when grown conventionally.

 These are all examples of clean (or at least cleaner) fruits and veggies that can help you keep the benefits of a high fruit and vegetable diet without worrying nearly as much about unnatural chemical and pesticide buildups.